 In certain circumstances, the amount withdrawn from the wrapper contract would be payable at fair value rather than at contract value.
 These events include Plan disqualification, termination of the Plan, a material adverse change to the provisions of the Plan, the Employer's election to withdraw from a wrapper contract in order to change to a different investment provider, or if the terms of a successor plan (in the event of the spin-off or sale of a division) do not meet the wrapper contract issuer's underwriting criteria for issuance of a clone wrapper contract.
-While the Employer does consider that the spin-off or sale of an affiliate is possible, they do not consider these or other events to limit the ability of the Plan to transact at contract value to be probable of occurring.
+The termination of the contracts during 2020 did not limit the ability of the Plan to transact at contract value.